Parents Sponsorship Canada 2020

-The online submission form to show interest closed at noon EST on February 1, 2018.
-IRCC is no longer accepting submissions for 2018.
-If you didn’t have a chance to complete the form by the specified deadline, you’ll have the opportunity to show your interest to sponsor your parents and grandparents again in 2019.
+Parents and Grandparents Sponsorship pool will open on October 13, 2020.
+If you will not have a chance to complete the form by the specified deadline (3 weeks), you’ll have the opportunity to show your interest to sponsor your parents and grandparents again in 2021.

-After February 1, IRCC will review the submissions and remove duplicate entries.
+After PGP pool closes, IRCC will review the submissions and remove duplicate entries.
 They will randomly select and invite potential sponsors to apply to sponsor their parents and grandparents.
 If you didn’t receive invitation (see lottery results), you may consider Visitor Visa or Super Visa for Parents and Grandparents.

 IRCC will email the randomly selected potential sponsors and invite them to apply.
 Everyone who submitted an interest to sponsor form got a confirmation number.
 Make sure to check the same email account you used on the submission form.
 Also, lottery results will be posted on IRCC website.

 If you’re selected to apply, you must apply to become a sponsor and your parents and grandparents must apply for permanent residence.
 You must submit the applications before the deadline specified in your invitation.
 Additional Information about forms, fees and processing time can be found below.